mrphysics-bonn/python-ismrmrd-reco/README.md

 6. The metadata is automatically merged to the raw data during the reconstruction process.
 The metadata filename has to be saved in the user parameter section of the raw data file () Logging information and debug files can be found in the "debug" folder.
 7. In this example, the reconstructed image is stored in "recon/out.h5".
 The image can be viewed by running the Python script "plot_img.py".
 Images are stored in MRD image format.
 Image files will not be overwritten, but new images will be appended to existing files.

-JEMRIS example sequences can be found in "example_sequences/jemris".
-Installation instructions and documentation regarding JEMRIS can be found on the projects website: https://github.com/JEMRIS/jemris/.

 ## Example sequences and data

 The relevant files for reconstruction are placed in subfolders:

-- "example_data": Contains raw datasets from a real MR scanner and from simulation with JEMRIS [3], that can be reconstructed with the pipeline.
+- "example_data": Contains raw datasets from real MR scanners and from simulation with JEMRIS [2], that can be reconstructed with the pipeline.
 - "example_sequences": Contains the Pulseq sequence files, raw data was acquired with, as well as the source code for Python/PyPulseq sequences (incl.
 MRD [4] metadata creation) and XML files for JEMRIS sequences
 - "dependency": Contains reconstruction dependencies, mainly the MRD metadata files
 - "recon": Contains reconstructed images in hdf5 file.

 The non-Cartesian example data provided in this repository was acquired with a spiral sequence and the reconstruction uses the GIRF predicted [5] spiral k-space trajectory.
+Additional example sequences, installation instructions and documentation regarding JEMRIS can be found on the projects website: https://github.com/JEMRIS/jemris/.
+Pulseq sequence files can be converted to the GE compatible format TOPPE, using the converter at https://github.com/toppeMRI/PulseGEq.

+## Detailed guide for the reconstruction server
-## Set up docker image and start reconstruction server
+### Set up docker image and start reconstruction server

 - Install docker and add your user to the docker group (execute `sudo groupadd docker`, `sudo usermod -aG docker $USER` and `newgrp docker` after docker installation)
 - A working docker image can be installed from Dockerhub with `docker pull mavel101/bart-reco-server`.